• CONTACT

 Support BVA

-mULTISENSORY aRT
+mULTIsENSORY aRT

 Art that engages more than just the traditional sight and/or sound is called Multisensory art and is becoming more popular as artists seek new ways to express themselves, and the visually impaired reap the benefits of this expression through works like sniffable paintings and 3-D pictures that are viewed through sound.